jorgecarmona/webdeb-for-beginners/lesson-7/Quizzes/react-project-1.md

 ### Part 1: Setting Up

 - Initialize a new React application using create-react-app.
-Name your application react-beginner-quiz.
+Name your application react-project-1.

 ### Part 2: Component Creation